 Kevin Knab, one of VanderWal’s first major recruits, believes his former coach has many more great memories and moments to deliver for Marietta College.

 “When you play for Coach VanderWal you expect to work hard and compete every day because he wants to win conference championships, but he also has his sights set on winning a national championship,” Knab said.
 “It’s also important to know that you also get a coach off the court who is supportive of your academic pursuits and cares about you as a person.
 It was an honor to play for Coach VanderWal.”

 Reaching the 20-win plateau has become a common theme during the VanderWal era.
-From 2010-17, the Pioneers are averaging 23 wins a season, including a second run to the Sweet 16 in 2016-17.
+From 2010-18, the Pioneers are averaging nearly 23 wins a season, including a second run to the Sweet 16 in 2016-17.

 Now Marietta College is considered a front-runner for the conference title every year, and this season won’t be any different.
 Why?
 Because VanderWal has recruited some of the best talent of any Division III program in the nation.

 VanderWal has been recognized for his winning ways.
 He was named the recipient of the Glenn Robinson Award, presented annually to the top Division III coach in the nation, in 2015.He was named the OAC and NABC All-Great Lakes Region Coach of Year in 2015 and 2011.
 He has also coached 24 All-OAC performers, eight All-Great Lakes Region players and one All-American.
 Three Marietta players — Trevor Halter (2010-11), Garrett Stephenson (2014-15) and A.J.
 Edwards (2015-16) — were selected OAC Player of the Year during VanderWal’s time at Marietta.